 Sockeye salmon biology, fisheries and data sources

 Sockeye salmon is an anadromous, semelparous fish distributed throughout the northern Pacific.
 Populations in southern British Columbia typically rear as juveniles in freshwater lakes for one-two years, mature in the Gulf of Alaska, and return to spawn as two-five year olds (Burgner 1991).
-In Canada, Pacific salmon status is assessed at the scale of conservation units (CUs) – groups of spawning populations with a common life history strategy, adult migration phenology, genetic history, and juvenile rearing habitat (Holtby & Ciruna 2007; Grant et al. 2011).
-Sockeye salmon CUs typically contain fewer spawning populations and are more spatially restricted than other Pacific salmon due to their dependence on nursery lakes (Holtby & Ciruna 2007).
+Under Canada’s Wild Salmon Policy, Pacific salmon status is assessed at the scale of conservation units (CUs) – groups of spawning populations with a common life history strategy, adult migration phenology, genetic history, and juvenile rearing habitat (Holtby & Ciruna 2007; Grant et al. 2011).
 The Fraser River sockeye salmon aggregate is composed of 24 CUs, which are grouped into four management units (MUs) based on adult migration timing (Grant et al. 2011).

-Fraser River sockeye salmon have been harvested in the region by commercial fisheries for over a century and by indigenous communities for thousands of years (Cohen 2012).
-Despite the historical abundance of Fraser River sockeye salmon, the aggregate’s productivity declined in the 1990s, resulting in frequent fishery closures and an emergency federal inquiry (Cohen 2012).
-While there have been signs of recovery in recent years, recruitment continues to be highly variable.
+Fraser River sockeye salmon have been harvested in the region by commercial fisheries for over a century and by indigenous communities for thousands of years (Cohen 2012)., productivity declined in the 1990s, resulting in frequent fishery closures and an emergency federal inquiry (Cohen 2012).
+While there have been signs of recovery for some CUs in recent years, recruitment continues to be highly variable with some recent declines (ref).
 Fraser River sockeye salmon are targeted by commercial fisheries as they move through nearshore areas on their return migration to their natal rivers for spawning.
-As a result, shifting marine fishery openings to coincide with a given migration phenology can be used to constrain effort at the MU, but not the CU, level and marine fisheries are considered mixed-stock.
+Shifting marine fishery openings to coincide with a given migration phenology can be used to constrain effort at the MU-level.
+However, , at the CU level….
 Fraser River sockeye salmon CUs vary in conservation status from abundant with stable or increasing population trends (i.e. healthy) to depleted with declining trends (critical).
 A recent assessment under Canada’s Wild Salmon Policy concluded that nine CUs were within the critical zone, 11 were within the cautious zone, and three were healthy (WSP 2017).
 The Fraser River sockeye salmon MUs included in this analysis, along with their component CUs, are listed in Table 1.

 We used annual estimates of spawner abundance and recruit abundance (i.e. the number of spawning fish and catch produced by a spawners in a given brood year, minus an adjustment for en route mortality) for 19 CUs (Grant et al. 2011), with individual time series beginning between 1948 and 1973 (Table 1).
 Spawner abundance estimates were generated using a variety of techniques including fence counts, mark-recapture and visual surveys, and passive sonar methods (Grant et al. 2011).
 Catch is estimated in marine and freshwater fisheries for each CU and age class.
 Methods for estimating spawning abundance and catch are reviewed in detail in Grant et al. (2011).